Paretzky/gamma-ircbot/README.md

 Aims to be a easy to use, reliable, and close to the metal IRC bot.
 For now, targeting the freenode.net irc network.

 ### Notes about running paretzky-node-irc
-* You'll have to remove irchelper.pipe after each run of myirc2.js.
-It is the main communication channel between the plugins and various parts of this program and must not exist when first running myirc2.js.
 * Currently this is only tested on fc1{6,7}.x64
 * plugins/qalc.js depends on Qalculate and "qalc" being in your path